Central Florida Tourism Oversight District: Initial steps

 After the success of Disneyland in California, Walt Disney began planning a second park on the East Coast.
 He disliked the businesses that had sprung up around Disneyland, and wanted control of a much larger area of land for the new project.
 He flew over the Orlando-area site, and many other potential sites, in November 1963.
 Seeing the well-developed network of roads, including the planned Interstate 4 and Florida's Turnpike, with McCoy Air Force Base (later Orlando International Airport) to the east, he selected a centrally located site near Bay Lake.
 He used multiple shell companies to buy up land, at very low prices, that eventually would be included within the district.
 These company names are listed on the upper story windows of what is now the Main Street USA section of Walt Disney World, including Compass East Corporation; Latin-American Development and Management Corporation; Ayefour Corporation (named for nearby I-4); Tomahawk Properties, Incorporated; Reedy Creek Ranch, Incorporated; and Bay Lake Properties, Incorporated.

 On March 11, 1966, these landowners, all fully owned subsidiaries of what is now the Walt Disney Company, petitioned the Circuit Court of the Ninth Judicial Circuit, which served Orange County, Florida, for the creation of the Reedy Creek Drainage District under Chapter 298 of the Florida Statutes.
 After a period during which some minor landowners within the boundaries opted out, the Drainage District was incorporated on May 13, 1966, as a public corporation.
 Among the powers of a Drainage District were the power to condemn and acquire property outside its boundaries "for the public use".
-It used this power at least once to obtain land for Canal C-1 (Bonnet Creek) through land that is now being developed as the Bonnet Creek Resort, a non-Disney resort.
+It used this power at least once to obtain land for Canal C-1 (Bonnet Creek) through land that was developed as the Bonnet Creek Resort, a non-Disney resort which opened in 2020.